zexron/my-gulp-build-tool/README.md

 ```

 ## About babel
-`transform-remove-strict-mode` plugin is used to remove global "use strict", remove the plugin if needed
+[transform-remove-strict-mode](https://github.com/genify/babel-plugin-transform-remove-strict-mode) plugin is used to remove global "use strict", remove the plugin if needed

 ## About eslint
-`eslint` and related packages have already added in `package.json` and by default `.eslintrc.js` is setup to [Standard Style](https://github.com/standard/standard)
+[ESLint](https://eslint.org/) and related packages have already added in `package.json` and by default `.eslintrc.js` is setup to [Standard Style](https://github.com/standard/standard)
 Setup your editor to enable eslint to lint your javascript files: [ATOM](https://atom.io/packages/eslint), [IntelliJ Productions](https://www.jetbrains.com/search/?q=eslint), [Eclipse](https://github.com/angelozerr/tern.java/wiki/Tern-Linter-ESLint), [Sublime](https://packagecontrol.io/packages/ESLint)

 # LICENSE